thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercise

-What's the difference between data and information?
+In your own words, explain the difference between data and information.

 ## What's an entity?